Started Business with Cash Journal entry is probably the initial accounting transaction.

 We will record the entry by debiting cash and crediting capital accounts.

-How do you record beginning cash balance?
+How do you record the beginning cash balance?

 Personal and real accounts will not close down in a year, and these will have a running balance.
 So, we will carry forward the assets and liabilities GL accounts to the following year.
 We need to bring in the cash balance from the previous year.
 Nowadays.
 The accounting packages have a feature to bring those balances into the current year automatically.